fuadiub/Portfolio/README.md

 **Geotechnical Engineer** with a passion for solving earth and ground-related challenges using data.

-🔎 I combine engineering principles with **data analytics** to:
+I combine engineering principles with **data analytics** to:

-- Evaluate soil stability
+> Evaluate soil stability <br>
-- Assess foundation risk
+> Assess foundation risk <br>
-- Support slope and landslide analysis
+> Support slope and landslide analysis <br>
-- Enhance infrastructure design
+> Enhance infrastructure design <br>

-📊 My toolkit includes Python-based modeling, statistical evaluations, and GIS-based mapping to support smarter decisions in the field.
+📊 My toolkit includes Python-based modeling, statistical evaluations, and mapping to support smarter decisions in the field.

 <br>